sychen0315/stat159-HW/data/README.md

 # Credit

-Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani
+Data is from the book written by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani